Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 15% discount (valid through April 2nd).

 Again, there is also the option to purchase the excursion from Reykjavík that combines the Golden Circle and the Blue Lagoon.
 This is a good choice if you want to relax in this beautiful lagoon after visiting some of the most iconic places along the route.
 Alternatively, you can choose the Reykjavik tour that combines the Golden Circle with the Secret Lagoon.
 It’s less touristy but has equally incredible thermal baths.

 Another one of the best excursions in Reykjavík is this tour, which combines the basic Golden Circle route plus a tour to see the northern lights.
 Or, consider this excursion in which you can take a whale watching tour before starting your route through the Golden Circle.
-And, if you have little time but don’t want to miss the Golden Circle, I suggest one of the helicopter tours in Reykjavik.
-My absolute favorite is this one.
-The views are unique, so it’s one of the tours in Reykjavik that I highly recommend.

 3. South Iceland, one of the top-rated tours in Reykjavík